Capital gains come from all sorts of assets, including stocks, bonds and properties.

 - Other registered investment accounts

-That said, even if you reinvest your money, you’re still required to pay the capital gains tax if you’re not exempt.
+Even if you reinvest your money, you’re still required to pay the capital gains tax if you’re not exempt.

-That said, how you choose to invest the funds can save you money when it’s time to file your annual income tax return.
-For example, the funds you invest into RRSPs are tax-deferred, so you won’t pay any taxes on that money until you’ve withdrawn it from the account (this is referred to as a withholding tax if withdrawn before retirement).
 This is because funds that are invested in RRSPs are meant for retirement, and the tax will be withdrawn at your new personal tax rate.
-Tax paid on funds deposited into your RRSP will be taken off of your total income tax bill or returned to you in an income tax return.
+Tax paid on funds deposited into your RRSP will be taken off your total income tax bill or returned to you on your income tax return.
 Even if an RRSP isn’t the best choice for you, there are many other registered accounts and investment options to choose from.
 Different rules apply for non-registered accounts.

 Long-Term Capital Gains Tax